Hundreds of thousands evacuated as cyclone hits Bangladesh

 Rahman said the government suspended weekend leave for government officials in 13 coastal districts on Saturday.
 On Saturday, volunteers used loudspeakers to ask people to move to shelters in Chittagong and other regions, according to the Disaster Management Ministry.

-In Cox's Bazar coastal district, tourists were alerted to stay in their hotels, while a few hundred visitors were stuck on Saint Martins Island.
-Authorities suspended all activities in the country's main seaports, including in Chittagong, which handles almost 80 percent of Bangladesh's exports and imports.
+In the Cox's Bazar coastal district, tourists were alerted to stay in their hotels, while a few hundred visitors were stuck on Saint Martins Island.
+Authorities suspended all activities in the country's main seaports, including in Chittagong, which handles almost 80 per cent of Bangladesh's exports and imports.

 All vessels and fishing boats were told to stop operating.
 Local authorities ordered school buildings and mosques to be used as shelters in addition to dedicated cyclone shelters -- raised concrete buildings that have been built over the past decades.